jdaw1/penrose_tiling/text/c.md

     These extra rhombi require neighbourification, and for some of the `holesFill()` patterns, re-de-duplication.

 * [<kbd>paths.c</kbd>](../C/paths.c) finds paths.
 Naturally enough, start at an as-yet-unpathed fat rhombus, and trace using neighbours.
 If it is an open path, then on coming to an end it restarts from there.
-For closed paths, there a rhombus must be chosen to have zero `.withinPathNum`, so to be the first rhombus of the path.
+For closed paths, a rhombus must be chosen to have zero `.withinPathNum`, so to be the first rhombus of the path.
 This is chosen by `rhWithinPathMoreSpecial()` to be one of the rhombi that is as close as possible to the centre of the path, and in the first quadrant.

 * Which is the smallest enclosing path?
 But the level of the question varies.
     - Open paths cannot have an enclosing path.